 - Tap the biscuit mix down with the bottom of a glass to make a base

-- Mix the remaining ingredients together and pour over the biscuit base
+- Mix the remaining ingredients together in a stand mixer and pour over the biscuit base

 - Bake for 20 minutes – not a minute more